ethereum/trin/book/src/developers/quick_setup.md

 # Quick setup

-This is a single page the aims to cover everything required to get Trin running.
+This is a single page that aims to cover everything required to get Trin running.

 **Trin is currently in unstable alpha, and should not be used in production.
 If you run into any bugs while using Trin, please file an Issue!**

 **Check out the `./newsfragments` directory to see the latest changes.**

+## Building on Debian Based Systems

-## Prerequisites
+### Prerequisites
 - [Rust](https://www.rust-lang.org/) installation

-## Building, Testing, and Running
+### Building, Testing, and Running

 Note: If you use a VPN, you should disable it before running Trin.